Chart Color Schemes

 Kingsgrove (South) - Bardwell Park is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Kingsgrove South-Bardwell Park has high cultural diversity, with 40.3% of its population born overseas and 54.8% speaking a language other than English at home.
-The predominant religion is Christianity, practiced by 62.3%.
-This compares to the Greater Sydney average of 51.8%.
+Kingsgrove South - Bardwell Park has a high level of cultural diversity, with 40.3% of its population born overseas and 54.8% speaking a language other than English at home.
+Christianity is the predominant religion in Kingsgrove South - Bardwell Park, comprising 62.3% of the population, compared to 49.2% across Greater Sydney.
+The top three ancestry groups are Chinese (16.6%), Greek (16.3%), and Other (13.5%).

 Frequently Asked Questions - Diversity